griffithlab/rnabio.org/_posts/0008-06-01-Team_Assignment_Alignment.md

 - Familiarize yourself with HISAT2 alignment options
 - Perform alignments
-- Obtain alignment summary
+- Obtain an alignment summary
-- Convert your alignment into compressed bam format
+- Convert your alignments into compressed BAM format

 *A useful option to add to the end of your commands is `2>`, which redirects the stdout from any command into a specific file.
 This can be used to redirect your stdout into a summary file, and can be used as follows: `My_alignment_script 2> alignment_metrics.txt`.
 The advantage of this is being able to view the alignment metrics later on.*